PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_rpios.md

 sudo raspi-config
 ```

-"Interfacing Options" -> "Serial" -> login shell = No -> hardware = Yes
+**Interfacing Options > Serial > login shell = No > hardware = Yes**.
 Enable UART but without a login shell on it.

 ```sh
 sudo nano /boot/cmdline.txt
 ```

-Append `isolcpus=2` behind the last word.
+Append `isolcpus=2` after the last word.
 The whole file would be:

 ```sh
 console=tty1 root=PARTUUID=xxxxxxxx-xx rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait isolcpus=2
 ```

-This one tells Linux kernel do not schedule any process on CPU core 2.
+This tells the Linux kernel not to schedule any process on CPU core 2.
 We will manually run PX4 onto that core later.

-Reboot and ssh onto your Pi.
+Reboot and SSH onto your RasPi.

 Check UART interface: